fram-lang/fram-doc/src/intro/named-parameters.md

 The programmer can omit some named parameters in the lambda expression.
 In such a case, the omitted parameters will be introduced without giving them names.
-For the kinds of named parameters introduced in this section, it means that the omitted parameters cannot be referred to within the body of the lambda expression.
-However, these parameters can still be used indirectly by the type inference (e.g., variable `x` in the above example has type `X`, which is an omitted named type parameter) or the method resolution mechanism (described in later sections).
+For the kinds of named parameters introduced in this section, it means that the omitted parameters cannot be explicitly referred to within the body of the lambda expression.
+However, these parameters may still be accessible indirectly through the type inference (e.g., variable `x` in the above example has type `X`, which is an omitted named type parameter) or the method resolution mechanism (described in later sections).

 When the lambda abstraction doesn't bind named parameters at all, implicit parameters behave differently.
 In order to mimic the behavior of dynamically